Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Approach

 \subsection{Integration osmAGPathPlanner with ROS move\_base}

-After the \textit{osmAGPathPlanner} selects the $\mathbf{P}$ for navigation and receives approval from the \textit{NavigationEventMonitor} module, it sequentially sends each passage as a goal to the move\_base actionlib \cite{actionlib}.
-Concurrently, it publishes the rendered occupancy grid map as the global map in move\_base.
+After the path $\mathbf{P}=( v_{1}, v_{2}, \ldots, v_{k})$ receives approval from the \textit{NavigationEventMonitor} module, $( v_{1}, v_{2}, \ldots, v_{k})$ will be sent to to the move\_base actionlib \cite{actionlib} as goals.
+Concurrently, the osmAG map is rendered as an occupancy grid map and published as the global map in move\_base.
+This is done by rendering the polygons as occupied cells in the free grid map and then painting the cells of chosen passages as free again.
 This rendered map is restricted to the chosen areas and the selected passages, ensuring that the move\_base global planner strictly adheres to the path provided by the \textit{osmAGPathPlanner} as illustrated in Fig. \ref{fig:pipe_map}(d).
+In move\_base, we use the commonly employed 'Navfn' as the global planner with the rendererd map and 'DWA' (Dynamic Window Approach) as the local planner with a local map created from the global grid map updated with LiDAR scans.
 Despite utilizing documented experiences from previous tasks and external notifications, the robot may still encounter inaccessible passages.
-When this occurs, the passage failure is documented, and the \textit{osmAGPathPlanner} module re-plans the path to the destination area, continuing this process until the robot successfully reaches its goal.
+In such cases, our method receives a failure message from move\_base as the rendered map is restricted to the selected areas and passages, preventing move\_base from finding an alternative path.
+When a passage failure occurs, it is documented, and the \textit{osmAGPathPlanner} module re-plans the path from current robot postion to $A_{goal}$ until the robot successfully reaches $A_{goal}$.